Michaelt293/Lipid-Haskell/README.md

 Functions can be defined to represent enzymatic reactions.
 As a proof of principle, the biosynthesis of n-3 polyunsaturated fatty acids is modeled below by using functions representing desaturase, elongation and beta oxidation reactions-

-In this example, ala is a variable (value) representing α-linolenic acid (ALA).
-When working with in GHCI, entering ala reveals the internal representation of ALA.
+- In this example, ala is a variable (value) representing α-linolenic acid (ALA).
+When working with in GHCI, entering ala reveals the internal representation of ALA-
 *Pathways> ala
 FA (SimpleCarbonChain {carbonNumber = 18, doubleBonds = [DoubleBond {dbPosition = Just (Delta 9), geometry = Just Cis},DoubleBond {dbPosition = Just (Delta 12), geometry = Just Cis},DoubleBond {dbPosition = Just (Delta 15), geometry = Just Cis}]})

-Using the showShorthand function, we can get the shorthand representation of ALA- *Pathways> showShorthand $ ala
+- Using the showShorthand function, we can get the shorthand representation of ALA- *Pathways> showShorthand $ ala
 "FA 18:3(9Z,12Z,15Z)"

-Using the elongation function, we can perform a chain elongation reaction- *Pathways> showShorthand $ elongation ala
+- Using the elongation function, we can perform a chain elongation reaction- *Pathways> showShorthand $ elongation ala
 "FA 20:3(11Z,14Z,17Z)"

-Using function composition, we can chain together functions to model sequential biochemical modifications- *Pathways> showShorthand $ elongation . delta6Desaturase $ ala "FA 20:4(8Z,11Z,14Z,17Z)"
+- Using function composition, we can chain together functions to model sequential biochemical modifications- *Pathways> showShorthand $ elongation . delta6Desaturase $ ala "FA 20:4(8Z,11Z,14Z,17Z)"

-This can be done to represent an entire pathway- *Pathways> let product = betaOxidation . delta6Desaturase . elongation . elongation . delta5Desaturase . elongation . delta6Desaturase $ ala
+- This can be done to represent an entire pathway- *Pathways> let product = betaOxidation . delta6Desaturase . elongation . elongation . delta5Desaturase . elongation . delta6Desaturase $ ala

-Here, the product is DHA-
+- Here, the product is DHA-
 *Pathways> showShorthand product
 "FA 22:6(4Z,7Z,10Z,13Z,16Z,19Z)"

-Now having synthesised a new lipid, we can get its molecular formula- *Pathways> getFormula product
+- Now having synthesised a new lipid, we can get its molecular formula- *Pathways> getFormula product
 MolecularFormula [(C,22),(O,2),(H,32)]

-And from its formula we can calculate its monoisotopic mass- *Pathways> monoisotopicMass . getFormula $ product 328.24023027050004
+- And from its formula we can calculate its monoisotopic mass- *Pathways> monoisotopicMass . getFormula $ product 328.24023027050004